fsprojects/fantomas/FormattingConventions.md

 ---

 ### Formatting rules for syntactic constructs ###
+Keep in mind that *code is read much more often than it is written*.
+This section introduces a set of recommendations to improve the readability of code.
+Consistency with the recommendations is important.
+However, sometimes these formatting conventions do not apply.
+It is a good reason to break a particular rule, if applying it would make the code less readable.

-In this section, code fragments without comments are of good style.
+In the section, code fragments without comments are of good styles.
-Bad coding styles will be explicitly specified by appropriate comments.
+Bad coding styles will be explicitly specified by corresponding comments.
-I also use 4 spaces as indentation standard.
-Keep in mind that all the rules are equally applied for 2, 3 spaces, etc.
+Although I also use 4 spaces as the indentation standard, all the rules are equally applied for 2, 3 spaces, etc.

 #### Type definitions ####